majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 ### Interfaces

+> [Interfaces - define behavior for multiple types](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/types/interfaces).
+An interface contains definitions for a group of related functionalities that a non-abstract class or a struct must implement.

 Interfaces in c# and vb is a way to specify what an object implements.
 It provides the ability to have different concrete class implementations and choose different ones at runtime.

 A good example for further self study is the [Microsoft ILogger](https://learn.microsoft.com/en-us/dotnet/core/extensions/custom-logging-provider).